 Unlike LPC, the SPI bus does not limit transfers to a single byte.
 The extended size data register (TPM_XDATA_FIFO_x) and CRB data buffer allow a single write to offset 0x0080h up to the maximum transfer size reported by TPM_INTF_Capability_x.DataTransferSizeSupport, without requiring Software to increment the address.
 I2C has no such transfer size restriction, so the extended size data register is not required.
 It is technically possible to send a single transaction on SPI that spans more than one register in the TPM's address space.
 Software should never attempt to access multiple registers in a single transaction.
+Software should access each register in unique, individual transactions and not attempt to cross register boundaries.
 Software may access only part of a register, e.g. read or write one byte of a 4-byte register.
 Software should not initiate a transaction that is either larger than the register size (2-byte access to a 1-byte register), or that extends beyond the defined register boundary (2-byte transaction to offset 0x3 of a register defined as existing within the address range of 0x0 to 0x3).
 This is simply good Software behavior and these guidelines are not specific to TPM transactions but apply to all hardware and Software.

-Because the TPM must be designed to handle cases where software behaves badly, this specification defines behavior for the TPM if a transaction crosses multiple registers.
+Because the TPM must be designed to handle cases where software behaves badly to avoid leaking TPM protected information, this specification defines behavior for the TPM if a transaction crosses multiple registers.
 TPM vendors should design their hardware so that bad Software does not impact the state or security of the TPM.
 Specific error behavior is specified in Section 6.5.1.8 Errors.